azzaelnaggar/102_flowers_classifcation/README.md

 :exclamation: I saved the model 25 epochs (classifier_V2.pth) in the repo.

-:exclamation: For more epochs, this notebook is based on 40 epochs (data_modeling_40epoch.ipynb) the train acc increases but the test acc decrease Not much, the model called (classifier_V3.pth).
+:exclamation: For more epochs, this notebook is based on 40 epochs (data_modeling_40epoch.ipynb) the train acc increases but the test acc decrease Not much.

 :bulb: To improve the model we need to perform oversampling for imbalanced classes